What Is Capacity Planning? Definitive Guide to Top Business Strategies

 • Manufacturing: A manufacturer can evaluate its production line capacity to find process bottlenecks.
 By analyzing machine capacity, labor availability, and material constraints, manufacturers can implement strategies to maximize facility utilization.

 • Professional Services: Human resources are an agency’s most valuable form of capacity.
-Agency professionals and project managers can forecast historical performance on projects, such as delivery time, client satisfaction, and profit margins, to decide whether additional or fewer resources are needed for new projects.
+Agency professionals, project managers, and other staff in leadership positions can forecast historical performance on projects, such as delivery time, client satisfaction, and profit margins, to decide whether additional or fewer resources are needed for new projects.

 The Goals of Capacity Planning